krother/python_fundamentals_nobleprog/input_output/reading_files.rst

 .. code:: python3

-   f = open('my_file.txt')
+   with open('my_file.txt') as f:
       text = f.read()

-   f.close()
+While closing files in Python is not mandatory, too many open files can cause problems.

-Closing files in Python is not mandatory but good practice.
-If you open too many files at the same time this can be a problem.
+The ``with`` expression takes care of closing the file at the end of the code block.

 ----